lncapital/torq-cln-plugin/README.md

 #### CLN configuration options added by the plugin

 - `torq-grpc-port`: the port that the plugin's own gRPC server will listen on.
 Default: 50053
 - `torq-channel-open-default-action`: the default action to take (if there is no connection to Torq) when a channel open is requested. boolean. true = allow, false = reject.
-Default: false
+Default: allow

 #### Features enabled by the plugin